Mays-AI/llm-argument-quality-bias-detection/README.md

 - --temperature: Sampling temperature for the model
 - --output: Output path for the annotated results
 - --api_endpoint: API endpoint for LLM inference
-- --api_key: Your API key for authentication
+- --api_key: API key for authentication
-- --prompt_type: Type of prompt (default or bias)
+- --prompt_type: Type of prompt (basic or with bias)
--  If --prompt_type bias, specify --bias_type as either female or male.
+-  - If --prompt_type bias, specify --bias_type as either female or male.